-5.3.8/5.4.3.1/5.4.12 Control of Non-Native Plant Species
+5.3.8/5.4.3/5.4.12 Control of Non-Native Plant Species

-To decrease the density of invasive aquatic and littoral plants or eliminate as possible through monitored removal in and along the San Marcos River and to enhance fountain darter habitat by increasing the distribution of native aquatic flora as assigned by the submerged aquatic vegetation (SAV) nonroutine adaptive management long-term goals
+To decrease the density of non-native aquatic and littoral plants or eliminate if possible through monitored removal in and along the San Marcos River in an effort to enhance fountain darter habitat by increasing the distribution of native aquatic flora as assigned by the submerged aquatic vegetation (SAV) nonroutine adaptive management long-term goals.

-In 2020, the removal of non-natives and planting of natives will adopt the following strategy in an effort to ensure best use of EAHCP funds and facilitate the achievement of long-term biological goals.
+In 2021, the removal of non-natives and planting of natives will adopt the following strategy in an effort to ensure best use of EAHCP funds and facilitate the achievement of long-term biological goals.